PopovEvgeniy/Demonator/readme.txt

 Compatibility

-This software successfully tested with the following games:
+This software was successfully tested with the following games:

 DemonStar
 DemonStar Secret Missions 1